Everything here is free to use and modify.

 - Allows you to optionally make arenas nonlethal - lose, and you’ll just lose your gold and be spit out of the arena at 1HP.

 - Go into installer.event and change the ArenaLevelLimitTextID define to whichever textID you want to replace.
 The text itself is built in RAM, so you don’t have to do anything further to have it display.

 It should be compatible with anything that doesn’t alter the arena command usability routine (or the routines I hooked to make arenas nonlethal).
 Though this hack does store its text in RAM - if you find that this does conflict with another hack, just go and change the FreeSpaceRAM define to a different free RAM location.

-Tired of empty level ups?
-Tired of your lords getting stat screwed?
+Tired of empty level ups/lords getting stat screwed?
 Want to change maximum levels or maximum luck?

 Level Up Rework

 This hack allows you to set a few things:

 - Minimum stats gained per level up for characters with the Lord ability